Yogi-7y/notion-db-sdk/README.md

 }
 ```

-With this SDK, the same properties can be accessed as:
+With this SDK, value can be easily accessed as:

 ```dart
 properties['Description'].value // "A dark sky"